Silarn/pixel/scripts/README.md

-# Place DE pixel data
+# Place The Wave pixel data

-This repository tracks the current goals of the r/de place community.
+This repository tracks the current goals of the r/place_the_wave place community.

 Requires pillow, which can be installed using pip: `pip install pillow`